ufomysis/golog/README.md

 Golog is a toy implementation of Go in Prolog.
+It is meant to be an interesting example of logical programming, not a practical library.

 There are many variations of the rules for Go.
 This implementation adopts the [Tromp-Taylor rules](http://tromp.github.io/go.html).
 These are sometimes referred to as the 'Logical Rules of Go' and are written in a mostly declarative manner.
 This makes them an excellent target for a Prolog implementation of Go.